Connect with others who understand.

 Written by Torrey Kim

-Updated on March 31, 2023
+Updated on March 17, 2025

-Find an HS specialty clinic
+Find an HS Specialty Clinic

 Members of myHSteam often discuss the long and stressful process of finding a physician who understands the condition.
 “If my general practitioner understood more about HS, I feel she would be in a better position to treat me,” one member wrote.
 “But with the dermatologist, I felt like I was actually being listened to and taken seriously.
 I highly recommend people seek referrals to their local dermatologist.”
-Another shared, “If you have a big college medical school where the dermatologists also see patients, start there.”

 Early diagnosis may help you manage your symptoms and keep new lesions from forming.
-It’s important to see a dermatologist or an HS expert as soon as possible after you begin experiencing symptoms of the condition.3
+It’s important to see a dermatologist or an HS expert as soon as possible after you begin experiencing symptoms of the condition.2,3

 Have you found a great HS doctor?
 Comment below to share how you found your HS care team.